Vrushabh27/Vrushabh-academic/content/authors/admin/_index.md

 - Visitors
 ---

 I am a Ph.D. student advised by Prof. Efstathios Bakolas and Prof. Takashi Tanaka at University of Texas Austin.
-Previously, I worked with Dr. Satadal Ghosh at Indian Institute of Technology Madras on sampling based motion planning.
+Previously, I worked with Dr. Satadal Ghosh at Indian Institute of Technology Madras on sampling based motion planning algorithms.